gomorpheus/morpheus-docs/provisioning/virtual_images/virtual_images.rst

   Trial Version
    Enable to automatically re-arm the expiration on Windows Trial Images during provisioning Enabled Sysprep?
-   Applicable to Nutanix Only.
+   Applicable to multiple Clouds, including VMware vCenter, SCVMM, Nutanix, Hyper-V, KVM, and Google GCP.
 Enable if the Windows Image has been sysprepped.
-If enabled, |morpheus| will inject ``unattend.xml`` through the Nutanix API (v3+ only)
+If enabled, |morpheus| will inject ``unattend.xml``

 ..
 NOTE:: Default Storage location is ``/var/opt/morpheus/morpheus-ui/vms``.
 Additional Storage Providers can be configured in `Infrastructure -> Storage`.
 Ensure local folders are owned by morpheus-app.morpheus-app if used.